 Previous time consumption of a similar activity

 If a similar effort or activity is already done, its time consumption may be a base for future time estimations.

 Current knowledge of scope and requirements

-When effort is originally planned, the estimated development time may no longer be true as scope and requirements may have changed.
+When effort is already planned, the estimated development time may no longer be correct as scope and requirements may have changed.

 Re-estimating the required time for an effort to be developed is recommended before development starts, by checking all current known requirements and scope.

 Re-estimation of an effort may reflect on the total time estimation of all other known and defined efforts.